Landmark Center (Boston): Restoration of Sears building

 Derelict for a time before being reopened in fall 2000, the building now houses retail stores (including REI and Staples), a 13-screen movie theater, a 1,700-space parking garage, a sports complex and a day care center; as well as office space largely occupied by tenants related to the medical field and the nearby Longwood Medical and Academic Area: the anchor, Blue Cross and Blue Shield of Massachusetts occupied the majority until its departure in 2015, while most of the additional offices are rented by Harvard Medical School and the Harvard School of Public Health.
 Boston Children's Hospital has administrative offices as well, in addition to Harvard Pilgrim Health Care.
-Toast is currently the largest tenant in the building.

 A food hall, Time Out Market, opened in 2019 on the ground floor of the building.
 Also in 2019, Trillium Brewing Company opened a taproom in a new greenhouse-like structure with outdoor seating area, on the grounds of 401 Park.